 New plug-in-hybrids with battery ranges of 30 miles or more can eliminate most gasoline use on commuting trips, and operate as efficiently as hybrids on longer trips.

 Another point is that GCR says 30 miles of plug-in driving on average would satisfy the needs of most drivers.
 All FCEVs have a lithium-ion or other type of battery and are in effect “hybrid” vehicles without gasoline.
-Mercedes will be releasing their GLC plug-in Hydrogen FCEV hybrid later this year that has the benefits of plug-in short commute driving and also the long range & continuous driving benefits that Hydrogen provides similar to gasoline.
+Mercedes will be releasing their GLC plug-in Hydrogen FCEV hybrid in 2018 and it has the benefits of plug-in short commute driving and also the long range & continuous driving benefits that hydrogen provides which are similar to gasoline.
 That is to say, a plug-in Hydrogen FCEV is the best of both worlds with no gasoline.
 If you’ve been following RMP you know that just about everything we do is centered on reducing gasoline & diesel consumption to zero.

 RMP has been Michigan’s lead watchdog of the oil & gas industry.
 We support a responsible migration away from oil use while also supporting the creation of new jobs for the hard working men and women serving the energy markets of today.
 We have demonstrated with our mapping technology where 100s of oil & gas leaks are in Michigan in order to study water contamination plumes.
 RMP has worked hard to understand the oil industry so we can all do better for our children as we move forward with alternative energy solutions.
 While we have always supported the working men & women in all industries, including the oil industry, our plea since this organization was founded is to make a responsible migration away from oil as an energy source.
 In Michigan alone, we have over 4,000 Leaking Underground Storage Tanks (LUSTs) (i.e. gasoline fueling stations) contaminating Michigan water right now.
 Michigan has a $1.8 billion backlog for remediating ground water contamination at the more than 4,000 active LUST contamination sites.
 And, that remediation money could be going toward investing in clean, zero-emission, and domestically sourced energy.
 If each of the 50 states has a similar $1.8 billion backlog to remediate LUSTs, that’s $75billion in cleanup costs to remediate water contamination related to gasoline storage.
 How can anyone propose gasoline hybrids as the stopgap for where BEVs fall short of serving all market segments?